tsudoko/98imgtools/README.md

 Verifies magic values in header.

 ### `slhgen.py`
-Creates a new blank HDD image file to the user's specifications.
+Creates a new blank SLH image header to the user's specifications.
+Blank space is not allocated.